european-summer-of-code/esoc2025/README.md

 European Summer of Code (ESoC) funds stipends for contributors new to open source, and matches open source projects and applied AI projects throughout Europe.
-We are much indepted to the Google Summer of Code for inspiration.
+We are much indebted to the Google Summer of Code for inspiration.

 The goals of ESoC are threefold: